basho/spark-riak-connector/docs/using-connector.md

 In the previous example, the query times, `CAST('$from' AS TIMESTAMP)` and `CAST('$to' AS TIMESTAMP)`, are Timestamps which are cast from a Long integer since the datetime values in `df` are stored as Timestamps.

+## Partitioning for Riak TS Table Queries

+For native Riak TS range queries (without Dataframes) single partition will be created.
+For Dataframe reads there are two options.

+### Coverage Plan Based Partitioning

+By default all Dataframe reads will use coverage plan based partitioner.
+It will split initial range query into subranges each containing period of 1 quantum.
+All the data from the subrange is stored on the same Riak node.
+Subranges are then grouped by host and split into a number of partitons(spark.riak.input.split.count) such that each partition queries single Riak node.
+This guaranties that queries will not exceed the maximum quanta limit of 5.

+NOTE: All data from each subrange will be loaded at once.
+Paginated reads are not yet implemented.

-## TS Table Range Query Partitioning
+### Range Query Partitioning

-Riak TS range queries are limited to a maximum of 5 quanta (see http://docs.basho.com/riakts/latest/using/querying/).
-To work around this limitation or simply achieve higher read performance, large ranges can be split into smaller sub-ranges at partitioning time.
+Large ranges can be automatically split into smaller sub-ranges at partitioning time without taking into account data location by simply dividing the initial range into a number of partitions.

 To use this functionality it's required to provide the following options:
 * `spark.riak.partitioning.ts-range-field-name` to identify quantized field